 Bronson Caves

-When you park at the bottom of Bronson Canyon Park near Camp Hollywoodland, you are less than a half-mile from the Bronson Caves.
-Simply proceed up the road, take the first right, and climb the hill to the caves.
-These man-made caves harken to a time in the past when Hollywood was coming of age, and Batman had one-liners instead of dark battles.
+These man-made caves remind me of a time in the past when Hollywood was coming of age, and Batman had one-liners instead of dark battles.
 It also has excellent views of the end goal of this hike, the Hollywood Sign.
 I love all things Batman, so I was excited to walk through the caves, snap a couple of pictures, then proceed on.

 The Hollywood Sign Hike